-The kids are starting and thriving in week #2 of school, our house is already “home,” we’re socializing and sitting around tables with our built in community, visiting churches, setting up coffee dates and starting businesses….
+The kids are in week #2 of school, our house is already “home,” we’re socializing and sitting around tables with our built in community, visiting churches, setting up coffee dates and starting businesses….
 We’re here.
 All here.
 I don’t even know how we managed this enormous feat of relocating and transitioning and replanting, but we did it and it was seamless and exciting and heartbreaking and ordained.
-The space and trees and stillness I’ve been internally craving for the past few years are all the sudden mine to breathe in.
+The space and trees and stillness I’ve craved for the past few years are all the sudden mine to breathe in.
 For all of us to own.
 It feels like it was ours all along.

 Public schools tried most of the time, but funding was laughable and our son craved a “Jesus school.”
 It broke my ever loving and often bitter Mother heart.
 And I was exhausted from the unpaid job I had of managing our son’s daily academic journey.
 Thus why I started this website and dove into a community who understood and walked similar paths.
-We were all doing our fare share of drowning and fist clenching and when we weren’t, we were able to laugh at the insanity of it all and recharge.
+We were all doing our fair share of drowning and fist clenching and when we weren’t, we were able to laugh at the insanity of it all and recharge.

 A significant piece to our Michigan puzzle has been the ability for both our little people to attend a “Jesus School.”
 The more conversations about Christian schools we had with people here, the more optimistic we became.
 My husband and I toured, witnessed stunning diversity first-hand and bought in immediately.
 Just the open arms and willingness to enroll BOTH our kids was enough to sway my pessimistic heart.
-We didn’t have meetings to discuss our son’s needs.
-We didn’t fill out forms to determine if they had the “resources” he needed for success.
+We didn’t have meetings to discuss our son’s needs, and we didn’t fill out forms to determine if they had the “resources” he needed for success.
 We enrolled him, plain and simple.
 He was viewed as a child of God who deserved to be a part of their Christian community and they were honored to welcome him.
 Did we talk about his needs and join forces in developing plan for him?
 Absolutely.
 After they accepted him.

-We’re starting week #2.5 at our new school and it’s been beautiful on all accounts.
+We’re in week #2.5 at our new school and it’s been beautiful on all accounts.
 The supports are there, the insight and knowledge are exemplary, and most importantly, the love and support for our kids is generous and undeniable.
 Our kids are treated like gifts the school is honored enough to be entrusted with.
 What on earth else could we ask for?
 We aren’t blind to the reality that no school is perfect.
 There will be bumps and lows and meetings.
 We’ll have hard days.
 But the open arms vs arms in the air will be the defining factor.
 The kids feel welcomed and valued already.
 It’s tough to ask for much more than that.

 Friday night’s basketball game pushed my enthusiasm for this new place over the edge.
-I took Ry to the Varsity game with our friend, who happens to be his principal.
+I took Ry to the varsity game with our friend, who happens to be his principal.
 She’s already “his person.”
 Our son has never given one flying hoot about athletics.
 It’s borderline an allergy for him.